 Verdict: Oh yes.
 She is very much a fan.
 If you make them, I hope your dog is, too!

 CHICKEN DOG TREATS RECIPE

-I should start by saying that this recipe is not for human consumption.
-However, the ingredients in it are all totally edible and these dog treats actually smell kind of incredible fresh out of the oven.
+I should start by saying that though this recipe is not for human consumption, the ingredients in it are all totally edible and these dog treats actually smell kind of incredible fresh out of the oven.
 So, if you’re looking for a savory cookie, go for it.
 You might just want to cut them in a shape other than dog bones.
 Or not.
 Whatever floats your boat.
+No judgement here.

 And you have fresh-baked dog treats!
 Or savory human cookies if you decide to go that route.
 I’m not kidding when I say these smell really good.

 Make sure you let the biscuits cool completely before you feed them to your dog.

 Unlike when I fed these to Mitzi (who hid them behind the couch pillows and then hid them behind the bed pillows), Winnie wanted to dig in right away.
 She had been eyeing them since she saw me cooking the chicken and watched my every move in the kitchen.

 I’m pretty sure she would have eaten every single one of these chicken dog treats if I let her.
 We’re really working on teaching her to wait and stay until we say otherwise and she’s doing such a good job.